ballerina-platform/ballerina-dev-website/learn/getting-started/getting-started-with-ballerina.md

 Hello Ballerina
 ```

-## Do more with Ballerina
+## Learn more

-In this short tutorial, you set up your development environment and wrote two Ballerina applications.
+In this tutorial, you set up your development environment and wrote two Ballerina applications.

 To learn more about Ballerina, take a look at the following tutorials: